deniz-oezdemir/Webserv/README.md

 - **Test Suite:** Utilized [Criterion](https://github.com/Snaipe/Criterion) for thorough testing. **Warning:** this does not follow the subject requirements, as it needs cpp11.
 - **Custom Logger:** Implemented a detailed, level-based logging system.
 - **Syntax Checks:** Added a lot more syntax checks for HTTP requests than what the subject requires.

+## Demonstration

+Below is a brief demonstration of our server (server no. 7 in the default config) serving the Instaclone website, which has a picture size limit of 3MB.

 ## Class Diagram
 The following diagram illustrates the relationships and key methods of the main classes: